Faustino Dy: Political career

-In 1962 he was elected municipal councilor in Cauayan and became mayor in 1964.
+In 1959 he was elected municipal councilor in Cauayan and became mayor on December 30, 1963.
 Dy was elected governor of Isabela in 1971 as a member of the Liberal Party and served until 1986.
-Despite being a close friend of Liberal leader and senator Ninoy Aquino, Dy switched his support to Aquino’s political rival, President Ferdinand Marcos after his imposition of martial law in 1972, later joining his Kilusang Bagong Lipunan (KBL) party.
+Despite being a close friend of Liberal leader and senator Ninoy Aquino, Dy switched his support to Aquino's political rival, President Ferdinand Marcos after his imposition of martial law in 1972, later joining his Kilusang Bagong Lipunan (KBL) party.
 During his term, Dy oversaw the construction of multiple infrastructure projects in the province such as the Magat Dam in Ramon and the current provincial capitol building in Ilagan but was also criticized for failing to halt logging by Marcos cronies, human rights abuses by the dictatorship and the presence of the New People's Army in the province.

 When President Corazon Aquino came to power in 1986, she initially removed Dy from his position as part of her nationwide reorganization of local government, but eventually reconciled with him and welcomed Dy into her administration.
 This enabled Dy to regain the post of governor in the 1988 elections, serving until his retirement in 1992.
 He was succeeded by his son Benjamin.